Shadowdrums/Shadow_Bubble/PiZero-README.md

 ## Overview

 This guide explains how to cleanly install `mdk4`, configure your Wi-Fi adapter region, and ensure the tool runs correctly on devices such as the **Raspberry Pi Zero 2 W**.
-These steps ensure optimal performance and compatibility with `Shadow Bubble ELITE`.
+These steps ensure optimal performance and compatibility with `Shadow Bubble Mini`.

 ---